Master of Science in Molecular Pathology

 - DNA and RNA isolation.

 The Master of Science in Molecular Pathology program at TTUHSC is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

-MP Graduate, Class of 2019 Molecular Pathology
+Class of 2020 Molecular Pathology

 Molecular Diagnostics Certification